joshiemoore/p8modem/README.md

 # p8modem
 p8modem is a general-purpose WebSocket "modem" for PICO-8.
 You can use it to write PICO-8 programs which interact with WebSocket servers, in order to make multiplayer games, chat programs, BBS services, or other networked software.
-You could even implement a client program and server program both in PICO-8, as long as you write a WebSocket-based relay to connect the two.

 [Click this link](http://p8modem.net/picochat/) to access picochat, a basic chat program implemented using p8modem.